-Cofinancing operations enable ADB’s financing partners, governments or their agencies, multilateral financing institutions, and commercial organizations to participate in financing ADB projects.
-The additional funds are provided in the form of official loans and grants, and commercial financing such as B loans, risk transfer arrangements, parallel loans, and cofinancing for transactions under ADB’s Trade Finance Program.
+Cofinancing operations enable ADB’s financing partners, governments or their agencies, multilateral financing institutions, and commercial organizations, to participate in financing ADB projects.
+The additional funds are provided in the form of official loans and grants, other concessional financing, and commercial financing such as B loans, risk transfer arrangements, parallel loans and equity, guarantee cofinancing, and cofinancing for transactions under ADB’s Trade Finance Program.

-Armenia: Projects Cofinanced, 1 January 2009-31 December 2013
+Armenia: Projects Cofinanced, 1 January 2010–31 December 2014

 |Cofinancing||No. of Projects||Amount ($ million)|

-|Technical Assistance Grants||2||1.16|
+|Technical Assistance Grants||2||0.71|

 aA project with more than one source of cofinancing is counted once.

-Investment Projects Cofinanced for Armenia, 1 January 2009-31 December 2013
+Investment Projects Cofinanced for Armenia, 1 January 2010–31 December 2014

 |Project||ADB Amounta ($ million)||Cofinancing Amount ($ million)||Type of Cofinancingb|

-|North-South Road Corridor Investment Program - Tranche 3||100.00||87.10||O/G|
+|North-South Road Corridor Investment Program - Tranche 3||100.00||87.10||G/O|

 |Armenia International Airports (ArIA)||40.00||80.00||C|

-|Trade Finance Program***||5.69||18.15||C|
+|Trade Finance Programc||11.20||26.98||C|